mjohanning99/marvinjohanning.de/birding/index.md

 I participate mainly in activites of the [North Rhine-Westphalian Ornitholigical Society](http://www.nw-ornithologen.de/index.php) (_Nordrhein-Westfälische Ornithologengesellschaft_) of which I am a member.
 I have asked to participate in the AG Wasservögel and will take part in the Wasservogelzählung (i. e. in the counting of various water birds once every month — depending on region) starting in 2022.
 This will entail my walking around specificed bodies of water, counting all the relevant bird species and submitting the data electronically via the ornitho.de system.
 Please look at the following link if you wish to participate yourself: [Wasservogelzählung](http://www.nw-ornithologen.de/index.php/aktivitaeten/projekte-programme/wvz).
 A membership is not required, but at least rudimentary knowledge of German and a decent water bird identification ability would most likely be advisable.

+In addition to being a member of the above-mentioned club, I am also a member of the NABU (Naturschutzbund) of the city that I currently reside in, namely Bielefeld.
+I have yet to take part in any activites of that club, but I am planning on attending a few _Vogelkundliche Spaziergänge_ (ornithological walks) and also the photography meet-up some time soon.

 ### Programs I use
 I use a variety of programs and website for identifying birds, writing down and sharing my sightings, editing audio recordings and more.